BP2022-AP1/bp2022-ap1/README.md

 Run `poe test-deps` to run the needed container for tests.
 These are the test database, a celery-worker, and a redis database.

+### `poe test-lf`

+Run `poe test-lf` to start the test database and run our testing framework for tests that failed last time.

+### `poe test-ff`

+Run `poe test-ff` to start the test database and run our testing framework, tests that failed last time first.

+### `poe test-nf`

+Run `poe test-nf` to start the test database and run our testing framework with new tests first.

 ### `poe ci`

 Run `poe ci` to run formatting, linting and testing in preparation for a pull request.